 - Either go back and tweak your puzzle or press the “Submit” button.

-Creating images that "validate" is not an exact science, but practise makes perfect and we'll soon have some videos to give you a few extra pointers.
+Creating images that "validate" is not an exact science, but practise makes perfect.

-- You're done!
-Other players will now vote on your creation.
+You're done!
+Other players will now be able to vote on your creation.

 This part of the process can take a while, it simply depends on the ratio between new puzzles and player votes.
 Why not help out and also vote on a few puzzles?